TykTechnologies/tyk-charts/tyk-stack/README.md

 #### Storage Settings

 Tyk Enterprise Portal supports different storage options for storing the portal's CMS assets such as images, theme files and Open API Specification files.
 Please see the [Enterprise Portal Storage settings](https://tyk.io/docs/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration#portal-settings) page for all the available options.
-Helm chart supports the setting of following fields in values.yaml `storage` section:
+Helm chart supports the setting of the following fields in `values.yaml` `storage` section:

 ```yaml
 tyk-dev-portal: